-The Internal Audit function remains independent of and objective from other functions of the Company primarily through outsourcing the Internal Audit function to an external party who is not involved in the operations that are subject to internal audit activities.
-To provide an appropriate level of organisational independence, the Internal Audit function reports directly to the chairman of the Audit Committee.
+In addition to the above, the Internal Audit function remains independent of and objective from other functions of the Company primarily through outsourcing the Internal Audit function to an external party who is not involved in the operations that are subject to internal audit activities.
+To provide an appropriate level of organisational independence, the Internal Audit function reports directly to the Chair of the Audit Committee.